COVID-19 and Pregnancy - An Update for our Patients

 When you think you are in labor or your water breaks, call your obstetrician immediately.
 Your doctor will contact our hospital so we may begin preparing for your arrival and delivery.

-When you arrive at Plantation General Hospital, you may enter through the main hospital entrance if you are arriving Monday through Friday from 6 a.m. to 8 p.m.
-If you are arriving on a weekend or outside of these hours, please use our emergency room (ER) entrance.
+When you arrive at Plantation General Hospital, you may enter through the main hospital entrance Monday through Friday from 6:00am to 8:00pm If you are arriving on the weekend or outside of these hours, please use our emergency room (ER) entrance.

 The maternity services department is on the first floor.
 Upon your arrival, our staff will greet you and escort you to a suite where your labor status will be assessed.
 It is best to discuss with your obstetrician in advance whom you would like to be present during the delivery.
 During labor, other family and friends are welcome to wait in our waiting area.

-If your child should require extra support or advanced care following birth, don't worry—you are in a hospital with an on-site Level III NICU.
-Our NICU is staffed with highly trained neonatologists who are available at our facility 24 hours a day, seven days a week.
+For babies who need extra support or advanced care, we provide a Level III Neonatal Intensive Care Unit (NICU) featuring a family-style design that offers each patient a private room.
+Our NICU is staffed with highly trained neonatologists available at our facility 24 hours a day, seven days a week.
 Our NICU includes 31 beds and is a National Gold Certified Safe Sleep Champion recognized by Cribs for Kids®.